sourcegraph/cody/TESTING.md

 ### Automatic repository recognition

 1. Open project with enabled Git VCS.
 This repository must be publicly available on GitHub.
-2. Open to `Cody` toolbar.
+2. Open to `Cody` tool window.
 3. Click on repository button to open `Context Selection` dialog.
-Button is placed inside `Cody` toolbar on left, bottom corner.
+Button is placed inside `Cody` tool window on left, bottom corner.

 #### Expected behaviour